jonathands/free-experience-apps/README.md

 # About
-This is curated list of Free Experience Apps, meanian completelly free and ad-free apps (see ABOUT-THIS-REPO for details)
+This is curated list of Free Experience Apps, meaning completelly free and ad-free apps (see ABOUT-THIS-REPO for details)

 ## Drawing and Painting